dart-lang/language/working/augmentation-libraries/feature-specification.md

     const variable be augmented by another const variable, changing its value, or is that too weird?)**

-*   An `abstract` variable is augmented with a non-abstract variable, getter, or setter.
+*   An `abstract` variable is augmented with a non-abstract variable.

-*   An `external` declaration is augmented with an `abstract` declaration.
-For variables this also applies to the implicit getter and setter.
+*   An `external` variable is augmented with an `abstract` variable.

 ### Augmenting enum values